I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Hego, I really hope you didn't plan on marrying this surgery-enhanced bitch because I'm about to fry her," Shego snarled as she held up her hands.
 It was one thing to insult her, but it was another thing to insult their father and to claim that Hego was the normal one out of their family.

-"Shego, wait, I agree that you have all the reason to be angry, but this is my fight," Hadrian stated before turning his eyes to his girlfriend.
+"Shego, wait, I agree that you have all the reason to be angry, but this is my fight," Hego stated before turning his eyes to his girlfriend.

 He regarded her with a deep seriousness that was so clear in his sapphire eyes a blind man would have seen it.
-Tiffany tried to ignore it and continue looking so outraged, but on the inside she was withering.
-Hadrian had never looked at her in such a way, so she did not know what to do.
+Tiffany tried to ignore it and continue looking so outraged, but on the inside she withered.
+Hego had never looked at her in such a way, so she did not know what to do.

 "Tiffany, I'm thoroughly embarrassed by your behavior.
 I was trying to let you into my life and hope that you would be comfortable about my family, so that we could build something together.
 It's obvious that's not going to work.
+You only see the superficial, not realizing how much love you're missing out on with my family.
 You've been nothing but rude since you met my mother and father.
 You've made fun of me for loving them and for them loving me.
 Now, you're acting out against my sister, which just shows how much of an asshole you are since I told you how much she means to me and I wanted us all to build a relationship.
 You've got no respect for anything in my life and I think it would be best if you just leave," he said soundly.

-Tiffany's mouth dropped open; Bonnie suspected it landed somewhere in her lap while Kim thought that her chin had made it all the way to China.
-Shego was imitating a fish out of water because she could not believe her brother was standing up for her.
-For a moment, she considered that this might all be a trick, but she could tell when Hadrian was being sincere and she could tell that he was doing that right now.
+Tiffany's mouth dropped open.
+Bonnie suspected her jaw landed somewhere in her lap while Kim thought her chin had made it all the way to China.
+Shego imitated a fish out of water for longer than she liked because she could not believe her brother was standing up for her.
+For a moment, she considered this might all be a trick, like Hego set this up, but she could tell when he was sincere and she could tell that he was doing that right now.

 "Wha-what're you saying?"
 Tiffany stuttered, eyes darting back and forth as if they were trying to understand the situation.

-"I'm saying that I'm done with you.
+"I'm saying I'm done with you.
 You've done nothing but mock my family since you've met them.
 Obviously, you're not the right girl for me if you can't understand how important they are to me.
-I can't stay with you if you're going to stand in the way of me making things right with my family," Hego said in a deadly serious tone.
+I can't stay with you if you're going to stand in the way of me making things right with my family.
+I want them in my life and if you don't, then you have to go," Hego said in a deadly serious tone.

 "Hadrian, you can't mean that.
 You know how I feel about you," Tiffany replied, her voice shaking and her eyes watering.
-The ladies knew that if she started crying it would look like her face was melting.
+The ladies suspected if she started crying it would look like her face was melting.

 "You can't feel anything about me if you're going to treat my family this way.
 I love them and you're treating them like shit.
 I've told you over and over how important Shona's opinion means to me and you're calling her a pervert and a pedophile within minutes of fucking meeting her.
 I just can't deal with that," Hego informed her with a sigh.
 He shook his head and stared at the table for a moment, sapphire eyes glazed over with sorrow.